lamdu/presentations/papers/README.md

 * MIT's scratch [has localization support](https://en.scratch-wiki.info/wiki/How_to_Translate_Scratch), however there are no user-defined names to be localized and it is not a general-purpose programming language.
 * Intentional software [briefly touches on this topic in a video presentation from 2000](https://youtu.be/tSnnfUj1XCQ?t=152).
 We don't have much more data on their approach (a non-publicly released closed source system) so we don't know how it is implemented.

+### Automatic name generation

+We generate automatic names using a novel approach that:
+* Avoids auto-generating colliding names
+* Generates names based on the data-type of the auto-named entity (In Future: user types specify sensible auto-names)
+* Automatically appends disambiguation suffixes
+* Use disambiguating context to resolve ambiguity

+Future:
+* Names are shown as abbreviations unless they collide

 ### "syntax-tree": A novel approach for AST data types